atenearesearchgroup/llm-evaluator-frontend/README.md

 #### Step 2: Run the container

-Now, you can run it by using the command (Use -d to detach):
+Now, you can run it by using the command (Use -d to detach and --rm to make the container to be removed after stopping it):

 ```
 docker run -p 4321:4321 -t hermesanalyzer/frontend -it